 RB Leipzig have cleverly worked under the 50+1 rule in Bundesliga but managed to find a means of escape.
-Red Bull, which also owns Austrian club RB Salzburg, discovered a loophole in the system.
-By 2009, the club had only 17 paying members, compared to Dortmund’s 170,000 members, who were quire conveniently also Red Bull employees.
-In this way, it was easy for the company to acquire the ownership status of the club and Red Bull is now the de facto owner.
+Red Bull, who also own Austrian club RB Salzburg, discovered a loophole in the system.
+By 2009, the club had only 17 paying members, compared to Dortmund’s 170,000 members, who were also Red Bull employees.
+By exploiting this loophole, it was easy for the company to acquire the ownership status of the club with Red Bull becoming the de facto owner.

-Next to that, they have also made sure that the ownership cannot be taken away from the club anymore.
-Firstly, they increased the membership amount to 1000 Euros, which makes this unaffordable to the average German.
-The membership price is very high compared to other Bundesliga clubs, where German football fans could often acquire a membership card for less than £100.
-Dortmund, for example, has about 139,000 paying members, who have veto power over deliberations such as ticket prices.
+Red Bull also made sure that the ownership cannot be taken away from the club anymore.
+Firstly, they increased the membership amount to 1000 Euros, making it unaffordable to the average German.
+The membership price is comparatively extremely high with fans could of other clubs able to acquire a membership card for less than £100.
+Dortmund, for example, have about 139,000 paying members, who have veto power over deliberations such as ticket prices.

 Even after being forced by the German Football Association to open up their membership system, RB Leipzig still only have 17 members with voting power, the majority of whom are either employees or associates at the Red Bull company.
 So much for fan power, right?

-Although the club has been able to climb up the ranks, according to German football fans they are a betrayal of everything German football holds dear.
-The RB Leipzig board sees things differently though, in their opinion Leipzig’s supporters are ‘customers,’ and are not to be involved in the decision-making process.
+Although the club have been able to climb up the ranks, according to German football fans they are a betrayal of everything German football holds dear.
+The RB Leipzig board see things differently though, in their opinion Leipzig’s supporters are ‘customers,’ and are not to be involved in the decision-making process.

-Because of this membership structure, Red Bull Leipzig are considered the most hated team in the Bundesliga.
+Because of the membership structure, RB Leipzig are considered the most hated team in the Bundesliga.
 Fan groups around the Bundesliga routinely boycott trips to the Red Bull Arena as they don’t want to contribute any of their hard-earned Euros to this “abomination” of a club.
-Historically, Bayern Munich used to be the most hated club in Germany as they would buy up the best players from their competitors.
-Now it is RB Leipzig who can claim this unpleasant title with Bayern being a close second.
+Historically, Bayern Munich were the most hated club in Germany as they would, and continue to, buy the best players from their competitors.
+Now it is RB Leipzig who can claim the dubious honour with Bayern a close second.

-That is not to say RB Leipzig doesn’t have a bright future ahead or don’t have any fans.
+This isn’t to say RB Leipzig don’t have a bright future ahead or any support.
 Apart from fragmented Berlin, Leipzig was the largest city in the former East Germany and a significant center of sports.
 Until Red Bull invested in Leipzig in 2009, football in the former East had deteriorated to a few struggling clubs.
 But now, Eastern Germany has a top club once again and success is returning.
 RB Leipzig this season have, for the first time ever, qualified for the quarter-finals of the Champions League.
-Ultimately, if the clubs breeds success and brings home trophies, it appears the (home) fans couldn’t care less about the company structure.
+Ultimately, if the clubs breeds success and brings home trophies, RB Leipzig fans won’t care less about the company structure.
 Unfortunately for those who do, it’s not as simple as asking which football club should I support?